SmileSB1O1/better-formate/README.md

-# Formate: CSS, LESS and SCSS Formatter
+# better-formate: CSS, LESS and SCSS Formatter
 VSCode plugin to format your CSS / LESS and SCSS files which can **vertical align** properties.
-See image for an demo.
+See image for a demo.

 ![Formate: Vertical alignment](images/demo.gif)

 ## Installation
 Install through VS Code extensions.
-Search for formate.
+Search for better-formate.

 ## Usage
 On Windows: